 - Logo Management Capabilities which ensure that essential brand components are current and implemented properly.

-- Brand Compliant Content/Messaging Libraries which ensure that messaging regarding the brand, its products/services is consistent with both company policy and applicable rules and regulations.
+- Brand Compliant Content/Messaging Libraries which ensure that messaging regarding the brand, and its products/services are consistent with both company policy and applicable rules and regulations.

 - Real Time Reporting that helps brand managers to keep track of the use of brand assets and to utilize the insights gained to guide ongoing creative development.

 Today, with the benefit of SaaS-based brand management systems, brands are able to achieve a combination of brand compliance and marketing-operations efficiency that was largely out of reach just a decade or so before.
 Studies of local marketing savings engendered by these systems have shown cost reductions of as much as 80-85%.
 Turnaround times for many local marketing initiatives have come down by similar proportions, helping to make brands more nimble, and more disciplined at the same time.

 c systems to replace a culture of enforcement with a promise of empowerment.
 Rather than restricting the ability of field-based marketers and other business users to create marketing communications materials, these systems encourage the act of creation—with carefully defined and technologically guided “guard rails.”
 This makes all users of the system partners in the creation and protection of brand voice, with a greater stake in—and more immediate benefits from—the proper use of the brand.

 Resistance to Brand Compliance Systems: When the Trend Is Not A Friend.

 The cost and cultural advantages of brand-compliance systems have helped to spark a steady migration among major brands toward this new empowered model.
 But critics and resistors remain—mostly among the creative teams and agencies that stand to see their work volumes decrease as a result of the “democratization” of marketing.